mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

-## Losing $250k in a single email
+## The Pi supply

 TinyPilot runs on top of the Raspberry Pi 4B, a small, inexpensive single-board computer.
-There's been a massive shortage of Raspberry Pis for the past year.
-It's been nearly impossible for consumers to buy them.
+There's been such a massive shortage of Raspberry Pis for the past year that it's been near-impossible for consumers to buy them.

-TinyPilot has lucked out in that we placed a year of orders in early 2021 directly from the manufacturer, The Raspberry Pi Foundation, and they've been consistently filling our orders every month.
+TinyPilot has lucked out in that we placed a year of orders in early 2021 directly from the manufacturer, and they've consistently filled our orders every month.

 As our sales have been been increasing, I've been nervous about whether Raspberry Pi would allocate more units to TinyPilot.
-In mid-December, I saw some good news about the Raspberry Pi supply.
-In fact, the blog post was literally titled ["it's good news!"](https://www.raspberrypi.com/news/supply-chain-update-its-good-news/) The most important part was this sentence:
+In mid-December, I saw some good news from Raspberry Pi's CEO, Eben Upton.
+In fact, the blog post was literally titled ["it's good news!"](https://www.raspberrypi.com/news/supply-chain-update-its-good-news/)

+The most important part of the blog post was this sentence:

 > As a result, we can say with confidence that, after a lean first quarter, we expect supply to recover to pre-pandemic levels in the second quarter of 2023, and to be unlimited in the second half of the year.